shellyln/kanban-board-app/README.md

 * I want to use with multiple board list.
   * You should be deployed to multiple subdirectories or multiple subdomains.
+  * Or you can do it with multiple browser user profiles.